 The information below should help navigate the semester with us as a non-degree student:

-As a non-degree graduate student, please reach out Ms. Alana Matuszewski, Manager of Graduate Recruiting & Advising, with any questions regarding your enrollment, transfer credit, or if you decide to apply for matriculation into a graduate program.
+As a non-degree graduate student, please reach out to the department offering the course in which you would like to enroll, with any questions regarding your enrollment, transfer credit, or if you decide to apply for matriculation into a graduate program.

 Registering for Classes